 5 Stone Buildings is a go-to traditional chancery set with a depth and breadth of talent and experience among both its silks and its junior counsel.

-Mathew has a broad Chancery practice with a particular emphasis on trusts, estates, related professional negligence and the property and affairs jurisdiction of the Court of Protection.
+Mathew has a busy contentious and non-contentious practice with a particular emphasis on trusts, estates, related professional negligence and the property and affairs jurisdiction of the Court of Protection.

 About Mathew Roper

 Mathew regularly appears in court and advises in respect of applications for directions, claims concerning breaches of trust and devastavit, actions for the removal of trustees and substation of executors, applications to vary trusts or extend trustees’ powers, probate claims and applications under the Inheritance (Provision for Family and Dependants) Act 1975.
 He is also experienced in the conduct of claims for rectification and rescission and claims concerning the beneficial ownership of property, the doctrine of proprietary estoppel and transactions procured by undue influence.

 Mathew’s litigation practice is complemented by a busy non-contentious practice.
 He regularly advises trustees, executors and beneficiaries alike on the administration of trusts and estates and issues of related capital taxation.

 • Bullard v Bullard EWHC 3 (Ch).
 Mathew acted for the successful claimant in her claim to rectify a settlement created as part of a “double trust scheme”.